mahes-a/2023/microsoft-fabric/DataActivatorRealTimeStreamAlerts.md

                 static void SendEvents()
                 {
                     Random random = new Random();
-                    //return random index between zero and 50 records less than total rows in dataset , no check for exceptions done int minnum = random.Next(0, taxiDataLstOut.Count() - 50);
+                    //return random index between zero and 50 records less than total rows in dataset ,
+                    //no check for exceptions done
+                    int minnum = random.Next(0, taxiDataLstOut.Count() - 50);
-                    //get 50 random rows to be sent to eventhub based on index , doesnot do duplicate checks reads 50 rows at random , no check for exceptions done sendToHub = taxiDataLstOut.GetRange(minnum, 50);
+                    //get 50 random rows to be sent to eventhub based on index , doesnot do duplicate checks reads 50 rows at random ,
+                    //no check for exceptions done
+                    sendToHub = taxiDataLstOut.GetRange(minnum, 50);

-                    //connection string to eventhub
+                    //connection string to eventhib
                     EventHubProducerClient _client = new EventHubProducerClient("your eventhub connection string here");
                     EventDataBatch _batch = _client.CreateBatchAsync().GetAwaiter().GetResult();
                     //send each row as a event to eventhub , ToString() creates Json format , log the rows sent